swflynn/Chem131_UCI/README.md

 ### Chem132_A_2017:
 Lecture notes and problems for the undergraduate Thermodynamics Course taught at UCI.

-`Lecturer:
+`Lecturer: John Hemminger` (jchemmin@uci.edu)

-Teaching Assistants:
+Teaching Assistants: `Moises Romero` (moiseser@uci.edu) and `Shane Flynn` (swflynn@uci.edu)

 This course covers an undergraduate level (junior and senior) introduction to Thermodynamics (Chemistry Department).
 The course provides a standard introduction to thermodynamics without any knowledge of quantum mechanics.

-Topics included are:
+If you have not studied physical chemistry before, this couse should be your starting place.

+Topics included are: perfect gas, real gas, the Laws of Thermodynamics, mixtures and chemical equilibrium, molecular motion, chemical kinetics, and collision theory.

 ## Material Usage: